Big Idea 11: Energy Transfer and Transformations

 Cube Cooler—An Engineering Design Challenge:

-This Engineering Design Challenge is intended to help students apply the concepts of heat insulators from SC.4.P.11.2 as they build cube-coolers to slow the melting rate of ice.
+This Engineering Design Challenge is intended to help students apply the concepts of heat insulators as they build cube-coolers to slow the melting rate of ice.
 It is not intended as an initial introduction to this benchmark.

 Type: Lesson Plan